akohlbre/561project/README.md

 1. Find this extension in the list and click "Details"
 1. Under "Inspect views", click "background page"
 1. Use the tabs at the top to view console output, network activity, etc

+If you use `web-ext`, it will automatically update the extension whenever you edit a file that's part of the extension.
+Otherwise, you will need to click the "Update" button on the extension's page on `chrome://extensions`.